Rudin (film)

 Rudin (Рудин) is a 1977 Soviet romance film directed by Konstantin Voinov.
+It is based on the novel Rudin by Ivan Turgenev.

 Plot

 The rich landowner Daria Mikhailovna Lasunskaya organizes a salon in which people are waiting a well-read baron and philosopher, but instead comes Dmitry Rudin, who delivers an article at the request of the baron.
 People warmly receive Rudin.
 Daria likes him too.
 He spends two months in the house, but the problem is that despite his intelligence, he is a very cold person.